DIYtranscriptomics/DIYtranscriptomics.github.io/_pages/about.md

 * Learn the basics of ‘data science’
 * Learn how to report your analysis and results in a transparent and reproducible way

-## Target audience
+## Who can take the course?

-This course is ideal for biomedical graduate students and postdocs who have little or no experience in bioinformatics.
+This is a gradate level course offered through the Cell And Molecular Biology (CAMB) graduate group at the University of Pennsylvania.
+Space permitting, the course is open to students outside of CAMB.
+If you are not a graduate student at UPenn you can still access the course slides, code, videos and reading material on the site.
+This course is ideal for biomedical graduate students and postdocs who have little or no experience in bioinformatics, and we encourage students to bring their own RNAseq data to the course.

+## How will I be graded in this course?

+All students taking the course for credit will be assigned a grade.
+Grades will be determined based on performance on two in-class hack-a-thons (called hackdashes) and completion of homework assignments.